Arkadiusz Krysik

 saas company

-The minimum viable product approach is often used by software companies in development projects, but it can be applied to other industries as well.
-By releasing a basic version of a product, companies can gather real-world feedback and insights from customers, refine the product to meet customer needs better, and build a stronger product with a higher chance of success.
+By releasing a basic version of a product, SaaS companies can gather real-world feedback and insights from customers, refine the product to meet customer needs better, and build a stronger product with a higher chance of success.

-Low-code platforms like Openkoda can be very helpful in developing software MVPs.
 They allow you to quickly create a minimum viable product with standard functionality, but perhaps most importantly, they allow you to build on that MVP later.
 Usually, MVPs are throwaway projects because the way they are written makes them not worth developing any further.
 With Openkoda, the MVP can act as a solid foundation for the real SaaS application without having to worry about technical debt and suboptimal software architecture.

 Step 6: Create a creative marketing strategy